niharikkasingh/Decentralised-stellar-messaging-app/README.md

+# Decentralized Messaging

+## Project Title

-# Decentralized Messaging - Encrypted Peer-to-Peer Communication on Stellar Blockchain
+**Decentralized Messaging - Encrypted Peer-to-Peer Communication on Stellar Blockchain**

-## 🔗 Overview
+## Project Description

 Decentralized Messaging is a blockchain-based encrypted peer-to-peer messaging application built on the Stellar network using Soroban smart contracts.
-The system enables users to send and receive encrypted messages in a trustless environment without relying on centralized servers.
+The platform enables users to send and receive encrypted messages in a trustless, decentralized environment without relying on centralized servers or intermediaries.
 All messages are stored on-chain with end-to-end encryption, ensuring privacy, security, and immutability.

+This smart contract provides the fundamental infrastructure for secure messaging, allowing users to:

+- Send encrypted messages to any Stellar address
+- Retrieve their messages securely with authentication
+- Mark messages as read
+- Maintain complete control over their communication data
 ---
 ## 🏗️ Architecture
 ### Technology Stack